WheelockLab/NetworkLevelAnalysis/docs/source/overview.rst

 approaches (cluster-level inference, network-level enrichment, network-based statistic) is to control the false positive rate when a massive number of tests are performed.
-Controlling the false positive rate in the strong sense with several thousand functional connections (e.g., 30k) will often result in no single ROI-pair surviving OR a few scattered ROI-pairs surviving with no clear biological pattern.
+Controlling the false positive rate in the strong sense with several thousand functional connections (e.g., 30k) will often result in no single ROI-pair surviving OR a few scattered ROI-pairs surviving with no clear biological pattern :cite:p:`GreeneD`.